alexander-ugent/streamlit-analytics2/.github/CONTRIBUTING.md

 ```sh
 git checkout -b name_of_your_new_branch
 ```
-> **IMPORTANT**: If you want to test code changes on a PyPI package, start the name of your branch with "test/".
-This will trigger a release to TestPyPI where you can then download and test.
+> **IMPORTANT**: Start the name of your branch with "test/".
+Pushing on this branch will trigger a release to [TestPyPI](https://test.pypi.org/project/streamlit-analytics2/) where we can further verify that the code works as expected.

 ### 3. Install Python and pipenv
 Ensure you have Python 3.8.x installed, then install pipenv: